The popular adage goes: the customer is always right. But what if we applied a similar principle when dealing with our employees?

 For our fast food giant client with over 2000 stores in the US, getting new branches up and running on schedule is crucial to ensuring a good ROI.
 We revamped their intranet to make it more user-friendly, so the client and their contractors and franchisees can easily find the information they need in seconds, on a mobile device or desktop.
 By keeping everyone connected and informed, this one-stop comms platform and instruction manual for both internal staff and contractors helped ensure that new branches are opened on schedule.

-Invest in EX to invest in business growth
+Invest in employee experience to invest in business growth

 With the technical research paper cited above, as well our own experiences and studies, it’s clear that an investment in employee experience is an investment in business growth.
 The analysis from the research paper “illustrates the value of connecting people data with financial data,” and emphasizes the role HR plays in driving customer experience and revenue.